 To produce the protein hydrolysates, the protein isolates are further heated using different types of treatment to break the bonds between the amino acids.
 As the bonds are broken, our body is able to absorb the protein easily and much faster, and thus, our muscles are able to utilize the consumed protein much easily.

-Now that you know “what is the best protein powder”, and “how should you consume it”, there shouldn’t be any confusions.
+Now that you know “what is the best protein powder”, and “how should you consume it”, there shouldn’t be any confusion.
 But, always remember that you shouldn’t necessarily consume the protein powder if you are eating a normal and healthy diet, and are not undergoing strenuous workouts.